Self-contained relaxation-based dynamical Ising machines

-We show that a special dynamical model (we call it \mdII{} model) possesses the key property: given a non-binary initial state, it evolves towards a trivially rounding state, which yields the cut that, at least, is not smaller than obtained by the best rounding of the initial state.
+We show that a special dynamical model (we call it the \mdII{} model) possesses the key property: given a non-binary initial state, it evolves towards a trivially rounding state, which yields the cut that, at least, is not smaller than obtained by the best rounding of the initial state.

 Another important property of the \mdII{} model is tightly related to the ability to deliver the best rounding.
 We show that if the \mdII{} model evolves from a slight perturbation of a binary state, it ends up in a state producing a cut not smaller than that of the original binary state, which enables improving the solution quality.
-We compare numerically the \mdII-machine with the $2$-opt local search on several families of random graphs (Erd\H{o}s-R\'{e}nyi, $3$- and $4$-regular) and show that the \mdII-machine delvers solution of, at least, comparable quality, while scaling slower with the problem size.
+We show that such an agitated machine converges to a maximum cut state almost surely.

+We demonstrate favorable computational capabilities of the \mdII-machine by comparing it numerically with the $1$-opt local search and coherent Ising machine on random $3$-regular graphs.